 February 28, 2016

-KAMPALA, UGANDA— In a community hall in Kisenyi, a slum in this capital city, a teacher instructs a group of street children in a math lesson.
+KAMPALA, UGANDA— In a community hall in Kisenyi, an area in this capital city, a teacher instructs a group of children in a math lesson.

 Some are attentive and giggle when one fails an equation.
 A few sleep deeply.
 Some hold small bottles of gasoline, which they sniff to get high, like prized possessions.
 The smell of gasoline fills the hall.

 “Working with these children can be a challenge.
 But thinking of the boys who have come from here and are now excelling in formal schools pushes me to do more,” says Richard Kafeero, the founder of Give Children a Better Life Uganda.

 Today, the turnout is good, he says.
 There are 42 children in the class.
 Kafeero gathers the children in the hall every Tuesday and Sunday for lessons.
 Some children are as old as 18, others as young as 4, and they all learn primary school basics together in one classroom.

 For the children who are most willing to learn, Kafeero’s organization can facilitate formal education.
 But money is tight and space is limited.
 For the majority of the children, the lessons at the community hall are the most education they’ll receive in their childhoods.